 - Explain how the facility's waste is stored and managed.

-Inspectors will tour the facility to check for compliance against the dangerous waste regulations.
+Inspectors will tour the facility to check for compliance against the Dangerous Waste Regulations.
 The areas that inspectors typically look at are:

+Inspectors will write an inspection report.
 The inspection report will include:

-- A narrative of the inspection
+- A narrative of the inspection.

-- Concerns and suggestions
+- Concerns and suggestions.

-What if my facility has violations?
+What if your facility has violations?

 Frequently Asked Questions